Synthetixio/synthetix-docs/content/tokens/index.md

 Forex Synths track the price of forex currencies via price feeds supplied by Chainlink's oracle network of distributed node operators.

+### Commodity

+Commodity Synths track the price of commodities via price feeds supplied by Chainlink's oracle network of distributed node operators.

 ### Crypto

 Crypto Synths track the price of cryptocurrencies via price feeds currently supplied by a Synthetix oracle.
 Crypto Synths will soon be transitioned to use Chainlink's oracle network.